 - They are found in fresh, marine, and brackish water.

 - The body is usually streamlined.
 Some have a spindle-shaped or elongated body as well.

 - Their body is distributed into a head, trunk and tail.

 - They swim with the help of their tail.

 - Paired and unpaired fins represent the appendages.
 These help the fish to balance while swimming.

-- The lateral line system acts as a sensory organ to sense the disturbances in the nearby environment.
+- The lateral line system functions as a sensory organ to sense the disturbances in the nearby environment.

-- The body is covered with deep-seated scales which provides protection to them.
+- The body is covered with thick-seated scales, which helps by providing protection to the internal organelles.

 - The gills help in respiration.

 - The internal skeleton is bony or cartilaginous.

 - They may be herbivores or carnivores, oviparous or ovoviviparous.